Skip to main content

 These toggles are screen-specific and define how widgets behave across process steps.

-Each screen can be assigned directly to a process step in the workflow editor.
+Each screen can be assigned directly to a process step in our process modeler.
 This linkage ensures the interface automatically adapts when a user reaches a specific step.

 This allows behavior to shift depending on: